andreapollastri/andreapollastri/README.md

 I use Laravel and Filament to create awesome projects.

-I'm an Open Source supporter and an OWASP member.

 Outside of programming, I enjoy listening to and playing good music, tasting wine, and visiting cities with Chiara.

 <a href="https://andrea.dev" target="_blank">Website</a> |